 Adventures & experiences in contemporary technology

 While I lived in Edinburgh, I largely stuck with local PC part resellers such as Ideal Computing or Silicon Group for my PC building needs.
-Since all my purchases had to be paid for in cash due to my not having credit or debit cards in those days before the credit splurge that cause so many of our recent economic problems, that was just as well and was sufficient for my needs.
+Since all my purchases had to be paid for in cash due to my not having credit or debit cards in those days before the credit splurge that caused subsequent economic problems, that was just as well and was sufficient for my needs.
 Luckily, they were simpler at the time.

-Over 15 years of making purchases does have you encountering a few computer equipment resellers and many of those companies listed below have seen some business from me from time to time.
-Being easy to please means that I rarely have cause for complaint with any of the ones with which I have had dealings apart from delivery inconveniences.
+Over 20 years of making purchases does have you encountering a few computer equipment resellers and many of those companies listed below have seen some business from me from time to time.
+My being easy to please may mean that I rarely have cause for complaint with any of the ones with which I have had dealings apart from delivery inconveniences.
 The list should be a living one and economic conditions have taken their toll and may do so again.
 That will mean changes over time so we’ll need to see how suppliers fare.

-This West Midlands only recently came to my attention due to their Cube PC’s but there is a lot more on offer and computer components are just another part of their portfolio of electrical goods.
-The company has been around since 1996 so there is a track record too.
+This West Midlands only recently came to my attention due to their Cube PC’s.
+There is a wider range of computer goods that include desktop machines from other manufacturers and the range of laptops is extensive, yet their range also includes TV and audio devices as well.
+The company has been around since 1996, so there is a track record too.

-It was September 1997 when I made my first purchase from this long established reseller.
+It was September 1997 when I made my first purchase from this long-established reseller.
 That was 16 MB of RAM for a Dell XPS 133 and it was not the last item that has come from them either.
-The attraction then was the ability to pay by cheque for any goods obtained by mail order and I think that DABS (see earlier in the list) must have offered a similar arrangement since I order PC parts from them too.
-In those days, I was without a credit or debit card so internet shopping was not so convenient and that trend has intensified since then.
+The attraction then was the ability to pay by cheque for any goods obtained by mail order and I think that DABS must have offered a similar arrangement since I ordered PC parts from them too.
+In those days, I was without a credit or debit card, so internet shopping was not so convenient and that trend has intensified since then.

 There was a time when I needed to test out Novatech’s returns policy too with an order for what proved to be incompatible memory and they did the needful worked without any problem too.
 Other more mundane purchases have included 2 GB and 8 GB USB drives and there was nothing amiss with those.
 All in all, I’d continue to give Novatech some custom.